Xardas0327/MLAgentsConfigurationUI/README.md

 This project is a user interface for [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents).
 It helps the users, that they can create/modify a yaml file inside Unity Editor.
 Moreover, the users can run the `mlagents-learn` command without command line.
-Please check the <a href="/Assets/Xardas/ML-Agents Configuration/LICENSE" target="_blank">LICENSE<a/> in `Assets/Xardas/ML-Agents Configuration` before you use it.
+Please check the <a href="/Assets/Xardas/ML-Agents Configuration/LICENSE" target="_blank">LICENSE<a/> in `Assets/Xardas/ML-Agents Configuration` or in the main folder before you use it.

 ## Test Environment
 It was tested with Unity ML-Agents Release 20 only.